stickaround/Netric_Backend/docs/Config.md

 ### Loading Config Files

-\Netric\Config\ConfigLoader can be used to load configuration from a file or even merge multiple files to allow alternative configurations based on environment (such as 'develop' and 'local').
+Aereus\Config\ConfigLoader can be used to load configuration from a file or even merge multiple files to allow alternative configurations based on environment (such as 'develop' and 'local').

 Example:

     // Set the application environment: develop|staging|testing...
     $appEnv = "develop";
-    $config = \Netric\Config\ConfigLoader::fromFolder("./config", $appEnv);
+    $config = Aereus\Config\ConfigLoader::fromFolder("./config", $appEnv);

 The ConfigLoader::fromFolder will construct the configuration from multiple files in the provided path.